MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/4-configure-group-policy-settings-for-automatic-updates.md

 |Windows operating systems that are still within their [Microsoft Products Support Lifecycle](https://support.microsoft.com/gp/lifeselect).|null|

 > [!NOTE]
 > This policy applies only when Automatic Updates is configured to perform scheduled installations of updates.
-If the "Configure Automatic Updates" policy setting is disabled, this policy has no effect.
+If the Configure Automatic Updates policy setting is disabled, this policy has no effect.

 |||
 |-|-|